-As of the report date, Bercen had completed construction of their corporate headquarters, researchand-development laboratory, and technical-services laboratory.
+As of the report date, Bercen had completed construction of their corporate headquarters, research-and-development laboratory, and technical-services laboratory.
 The facility is operational.
 Under the CEA, Bercen's performance is assessed annually relative to payroll obligations.
-The most recent obligation included \$1.6 million in new payroll in 2014.
-Bercen generated \$1.9 million in payroll in 2014 exceeding the payroll requirement of \$1.6 million.
-The next obligation includes \$1.6 million in new payroll during 2015.
+The most recent obligation included \$1.6 million in new payroll for the 12-month period ending December 31, 2016.
+Bercen generated \$2.0 million in new payroll during this period, exceeding the performance requirement.
+The next obligation includes \$1.6 million in new payroll for the 12-month period ending December 31, 2017.